 Important:

-Getting to Hévíz: by Bus, Train, Car
+How to Get to Hévíz: by Bus, Train, or Car

 Bus schedule Budapest Heviz